-These bakery style muffins are studded with uber-healthy blueberries and blackberries.
+These bakery style muffins are loaded with healthy blueberries and blackberries.

-In fact, if you were wondering if you can use fresh or frozen berries in this recipe, you can use both.
-I used frozen blackberries and fresh blueberries, (in these pictured) but anytime I’ve used fresh or frozen fruit in any muffins, they have always turned out great.
+If you were wondering if you can use fresh or frozen berries in this recipe, you can use both.
+I used frozen blackberries and fresh blueberries, (in these pictured).
+Anytime I've used fresh or frozen fruit in any muffin recipe, they have always turned out great.
+You just have to be a little more careful with the frozen berries because they can streak or color your batter if you mix the batter too long, once you add them in.

-These muffins are so delicious you seriously cannot eat just one.
+These home-style bakery muffins are so delicious you seriously cannot eat just one.

-Here are a few guidelines to make your muffins especially perfect:
+Here are a few guidelines to make your bakery muffins perfect!

 - Most importantly, just don't over-mix your batter when you add the dry ingredients to the wet ingredients.
 Stir until evenly mixed and just moistened, then stop and fold in your fruit.